nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Sorting events by time

-1. Sorts the event list in chronological order
+1. Sort the event list in chronological order

    1. Prerequisite: List all events using the `listEvents` command.
 Multiple events in the event list.
    2. Test case: `sortEvents`<br>